Plant Cell Division Vs Animal Cell Division

 • Animal Cells: Centrioles and Astral Microtubules

 Animal cells typically contain centrioles, small cylindrical structures composed of microtubules, located within the centrosome.
-The centrosome is the major microtubule-organizing center (MTOC) in animal cells.
+Which means the centrosome is the major microtubule-organizing center (MTOC) in animal cells.
 During mitosis, the centrosomes duplicate and migrate to opposite poles of the cell, where they serve as anchors for the spindle microtubules.
 Animal cells also possess astral microtubules, which radiate outward from the centrosomes and interact with the cell cortex, contributing to spindle positioning and stability.

 • Plant Cells: No Centrioles, but a Functional MTOC